rbaghbanli/daily-logfile/README.md

 Service for quick and easy cluster-aware logging into date-bound files.

 Use LogfileService to log events, data and/or errors into locally generated logfiles.
-Each logfiles is date stamped, and log entries are time stamped to milliseconds.
+Each logfile is date stamped and contains logs only for that date.
+Log entries are time stamped to milliseconds.

 By default, if application runs on cluster, each cluster node logs into separate file.
 If cluster identifier is set, then logs are written into single file for all cluster nodes,